wojtekmach/github_ecto/README.md

 defmodule Repo do
   use Ecto.Repo,
     otp_app: :my_app,
-    adapter: GitHub.Ecto,
+    adapter: GitHub.Ecto
+end

+# 2. Configure this application.
+In a real project you'd configure it in config/*.exs as does every other adapter.
+Application.put_env(:my_app, Repo, [
   token: nil # set to a string to be able to write or access private repos.
-Be careful! end
+Be careful!

-# 2. Configure this application.
-Currently the application has no configuration, however this step is still required.
-In a real project you'd configure it in config/*.exs as every other adapter.
-Application.put_env(:my_app, Repo, [])
+])

 # 3. Start the Repo process.
 In a real project you'd put the Repo module in your project's supervision tree:
 {:ok, _pid} = Repo.start_link